Er. Cyrus Pithawalla

 - Air and water tightness – Shouldn’t leak

-WFM: How fenestration has evolved?
-What makes you choose a particular fenestration material and not others and how the selection process has evolved over the years?
+WFM: How has fenestration evolved?
+What makes you choose a particular fenestration material and not others, and how has the selection process evolved over the years?

-Cyrus K Pithawalla : Oh!
+Cyrus K Pithawalla: Oh!
 It’s a long story.
-In the beginning we used all wooden doors and windows.
+In the beginning, we used all wooden doors and windows.
 But stopped using wood for a number of reasons –

 - It is difficult to procure